resourced/resourced.github.io/content-docs/index.md

 * It can execute scripts based on boolean expressions on its data.
 [Example](//github.com/resourced/resourced/blob/master/tests/resourced-configs/executors/shell.toml)

-* It is useful without the master, it can report to other services.
+* It is useful without the master, it can forward data to other services.

 ## Master Features